 There are certain restrictions and criteria under House Bill 3016, and you want an attorney who is intimately familiar with all of them.
 For example, you can only petition for an order or nondisclosure for a DWI after the second anniversary of your sentence’s completion has passed.
 Also, certain criminal offenses cannot be sealed due to their nature or severity, such as murder, kidnapping, and sexual assault.

 Your DWI conviction may not qualify under House Bill 3016 if:

-- The DWI occurred within the last two years (five years if there was no requirement for an interlock device)
+- The DWI occurred within the last two years (five years if there was no interlock device)

 - The DWI involved an accident with another person

 - The DWI had a finding that showed the BAC was greater than 0.15

 - The DWI was a second or third offense

 As a criminal lawyer with more than 25 years of experience, including my experience as a prosecutor and judge, I have a comprehensive understanding of all the related laws, proceedings, and paperwork associated with the new second chance law.
 If an appropriate avenue is available, I will ask the judge to seal your records in a timely and professional manner, allowing you to return to your normal, happy life.